 Christmas Roundup: It’s that time of the year, and I’ve found a veritable explosion of articles, posts, and poems about Christmas.
 Here are a few of best:

 “Silent Night” turns 200 this year; Edward Schmidt at America Magazine asks if it’s the great Christmas song ever.
 Lynn Mosher asks where’s the joy of Christmas, and then poses a test to see how well you think you know the Christmas story.
 Eleanor Parker looks at an Anglo-Saxon poem inspired by the texts sung at Vespers at Advent.
-Jerry Barrett at Gerald the Writer has two Christmas poems: and .
-Kingdom Poets posted a beautiful poem by Rochard Wilbur, .
+Jerry Barrett at Gerald the Writer has two Christmas poems: December Crawl and Singing Silently.
+Kingdom Poets posted a beautiful poem by Rochard Wilbur, A Christmas Hymn.
 And Joseph Mussomeli at The Imaginative Conservative has a great take on a popular song, The Twelve Ways to Christmas.